 07.06 Construction inspection findings will be assigned the color associated with the applicable matrix coordinate based on the pre-determined risk importance of the involved system or structure (x-axis) and the row that applies to the quality of construction (y-axis) of the finding.
 Specific Implementation instructions for the construction SDP are contained in Appendix A.

-07.07 SDP Feedback and Improvement. ,” describes in detail the feedback process to document problems, concerns, or difficulties encountered during implementation of IMCs and IPs associated with the NRC cROP.
+07.07 SDP Feedback and Improvement.
+Inspection Manual Chapter 0801, “Inspection Program Feedback Process,” describes in detail the feedback process to document problems, concerns, or difficulties encountered during implementation of IMCs and IPs associated with the NRC cROP.

 2519-08 SDP AND ENFORCEMENT REVIEW PANEL PROCEDURES